Foundation Diet and Health

 The best perspective for your health

-Tofu, plain (bean curd)
+Tofu, tasteless (bean curd)

 We have provided the missing values for the nutritional information from the USDA database for this ingredient.